Amcache ProgramId explained: the 44-character application identity

 • A type / version tag (the leading few characters).

-• A hash of the application's identifying attributes — primarily name, publisher, version, and language.
+• A hash of the application's identifying attributes (primarily name, publisher, version, language).

-• A trailing discriminator (often 0000ffff or similar) used by Windows for internal classification.
+• A trailing discriminator (often 0000ffff or similar) Windows uses for internal classification.

 The exact construction has shifted across Windows builds and is not fully documented by Microsoft.
-For DFIR purposes the practical rules are:
+The practical rules:

-• Two records with the same ProgramId are about the same application.
+• Two records with the same ProgramId describe the same application.

-• The ProgramId is stable across hosts for the same application install — Office 365 on host A and the same Office 365 build on host B share a ProgramId.
+• ProgramId is stable across hosts for the same install.
+Office 365 on host A and the same Office 365 build on host B share a ProgramId.

-• The ProgramId is not stable across major version upgrades — upgrading the application typically changes its ProgramId.
+• ProgramId is not stable across major version upgrades.
+Upgrading the application typically changes it.

 Using ProgramId on a single host#